 Paul Walden relocated to the Gold Coast in the early seventies, where he worked as an entertainer, artist agent and promoter and played alongside artists such as Roy Orbison, Glen Campbell and Harry Secombe.

 In the early 2000s Paul Walden returned home, settling down by the banks of the Whanganui River.
-Where he can still be found gigging, both locally and further afield.
+He continued perfomring, locally and further afield, and in about 2015 resettled on Australia's Gold Coast.